koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

     <br/>Figure: …but in _this_ maze won't detour the _measly two squares_ for the cheese.
 Empirically, how far the _cheese_ lies from the top-right matters a great deal.

     Note that this result obtains even though the second maze has cheese at $\frac{1}{\sqrt{2}}$ the visual distance (2 instead of $2\sqrt{2}$) and at half the path-distance (2 instead of 4).
 Cheese tends to be more influential when it's closer to the top-right, even controlling for other factors.

-[^5]: EDIT 4/15/23: The original version of this post used the word "patch", where I now think "modification" would be appropriate.
-In many situations, we aren't "patching in" activations wholesale from other forward passes, but rather e.g. subtracting or adding activation vectors to the forward pass.

 [^6]: This was the first model editing idea we tried, and it worked.